Skip to content

 MYTH #5: Sugar Content Is Negligible

-TRUTH: With 18g sugar per 100g, a typical 50g serving provides 9g added sugar—nearly 40% of WHO's recommended daily limit (25g).
+TRUTH: With 11.2g sugar per 100g, a typical 50g serving provides 5.6g added sugar.
+Combined with 50g refined carbs per 100g, this impacts blood glucose significantly.
 Excess sugar contributes to diabetes and obesity.

 NutriScore by Health Goals